akka/alpakka/docs/src/main/paradox/google-cloud-bigquery-storage.md

 For more configuration details consider the underlying configuration for @extref:[Akka gRPC](akka-grpc:/client/configuration.html).

-A manually initialized @scala[@scaladoc[GrpcBigQueryStorageReader](akka.stream.alpakka.googlecloud.bigquery.storage.scaladsl.GrpcBigQueryStorageReader)]@java[@scaladoc[GrpcBigQueryStorageReader](akka.stream.alpakka.googlecloud.bigquery.storage.javadsl.GrpcBigQueryStorageReader)] can be used by providing it as an attribute to the stream:
+A manually initialized @scala[`akka.stream.alpakka.googlecloud.bigquery.storage.scaladsl.GrpcBigQueryStorageReader`]@java[`akka.stream.alpakka.googlecloud.bigquery.storage.javadsl.GrpcBigQueryStorageReader`] can be used by providing it as an attribute to the stream:

 Scala
 : @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #attributes }